NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/bcftools.md

 - Sequence Alignment Map format (SAM)
 - Variant Call Format (VCF)
-- The BED format <!-- TODO is this the one used to define the intervals to analyze ? -->
+- The BED format <!-- TODO is this the one used to define the intervals to analyze ?
+YES -->

 ### Terms to become familar with
 <!-- TODO Some need to be understood more-->

 Computer Science:

-- Binary VS non-binary variant files: BCF VS VCF
+- Binary VS non-binary variant files: BCF VS VCF - bcf is a specific form of compressed vcf.
+It is compressed with bgzip.
-- Working on stream
-- Indexing (def).
+- Working on stream - this means that one program produces an output that is then put as an input to the next without storing it as a file.
+- Indexing - this is creating a lookup "cheat table" for where things are in the file.
 > Note that Some operations only work on indexed files in [bctools], and Working with multiple VCF files will require indexing.
 - Standard vs non standard indexes <!-- what is that -->

+An important thing to remember is that when we are working with these tools, both the reference genome and the variant file can and should be indexed.
+The reference genome is indexed using [samtools], while the variant file is indexed using [bcftools].

 bcftools / variant manipulation:
 - line interesections <!-- This is something to do with combining/cross referencing multiple variant files.
 We wont use that here : "when performing line intersections, the desire"  -> matching variant position ... -->